• Home

 Some tree farms charge $10 or more per foot.
 So it’s important to bring your measuring tape if you’re trying to stay within budget and under the ceiling.

-And if it’s nearly dusk, it wouldn’t hurt to bring along your handy super bright LED flashlight either.
+And if it’s nearly dusk, it wouldn’t hurt to bring along your handy super bright LED flashlight to select the perfect live Christmas tree.

 Picture